 Harvest the successful enhancement

-At one point, our stakeholders raised the question: should we continue investing in our in-house system, born from a labour of love, or adopt an off-the-shelf alternative?
+At one point, stakeholders asked whether we should keep investing in our in-house system, born from a labour of love, or adopt an off-the-shelf alternative.

-To explore this, we ran a structured assessment of both options.
-We considered what would best support MYOB’s teams and deliver long-term value to our customers.
-After looking at technical fit, brand alignment, scalability, and user experience, we decided to continue investing in the Feelix Design System.
+To explore this, we ran a structured assessment of both options, considering what would best support MYOB’s teams and deliver long-term value for customers.
+After evaluating technical fit, brand alignment, scalability, and user experience, we decided to continue investing in the Feelix Design System.

-Originally launched in 2018, Feelix had already become a more mature and reliable solution by 2019.
-It offered stronger brand alignment, better developer experience, and a more consistent customer experience.
-Continued investment in Feelix meant MYOB could deliver high-quality experiences faster and with greater confidence.
+Originally launched in 2018, Feelix had become a more mature and reliable solution by 2019.
+It offered stronger brand alignment, a better developer experience, and a more consistent customer experience.
+Continued investment meant MYOB could deliver high-quality experiences faster and with greater confidence.

 This workshop provides an introduction to the history of typography through letterpress and how we can use this foundation to inform our decisions when creating a typographic vertical rhythm with the use of a baseline grid.